Jack Suwinski Preview, Player Props: Pirates vs. Cardinals

-Jack Suwinski, with a slugging percentage of .344 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Dakota Hudson on the mound, September 1 at 8:15 PM ET.
+Jack Suwinski, with a slugging percentage of .355 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Drew Rom on the hill, September 2 at 7:15 PM ET.

-He racked up two hits (going 2-for-4 with a home run and two RBI) in his most recent game against the Royals.
+In his last game he had a hitless performance (0-for-3) against the Cardinals.

 Jack Suwinski Game Info & Props vs. the Cardinals